Update: event report. Here’s a summary of the week and reflections on our experience.

 Monday 11 June 2018

 The REF policy for open access: why and what?
 Presenter: Claire Fraser (Higher Education Policy Adviser, Research England).
 The policymaker’s perspective on the implementation of open access publication requirements for REF 2021.
 12.30-1.30pm, Weston Library Lecture Theatre.
-Book a place.
+View the slides.

 Help!
 I’m an author, get me out of here.
 Presenter: Sally Rumsey (Head of Scholarly Communication and Research Data Management, Bodleian Libraries).
 Calling Oxford authors to share views on evolving research dissemination at this repeat of Sally’s January presentation.
 2-3pm, Weston Library Lecture Theatre.
-Book a place.
+View the slides.

 Tuesday 12 June